Charity Bingo Sites

 As of March 2014 a new charity of the month (Sport Relief 2014) was being shown, but Gus’s JustGiving profile (which showed all the donations to charity since the site was set up in 2009) did not have a page for it and there were still no donations to Ataxia UK which was nominated as the charity of the month before the site changed hands in November.

-Fast forward to 2015 and Gus has been given the boot and replaced by Charlie the Charity Chimp.
+Fast forward to 2015 and Gus had been given the boot and replaced by Charlie the Charity Chimp.
 Charlie does seem to make occasional donations to charities but these amount to under £200 a month and there still remains the question of donations to Ataxia UK that were advertised but apparently not (or not yet, at least) made.
 Charlie did eventually donate £140 to Sport Relief in April 2014.
 When we visited in Spring 2016 the charity of the month was shown as Great Ormond Street Hospital but there did not seem to be an associated JustGiving page and the accompanying graphic is for a different charity (from the previous year).
 There does not appear to be any record on JustGiving of any subsequent donations (Charlie has lot of fundraiser pages but they are all out of date).
+The site is now owned by Rank and there’s no longer any information on it about any charity donations.

-Give Back Bingo, a Stride Gaming/Daub Alderney charity bingo site launched at the end of 2016, promises to give all profits to the charity of the month with a minimum donation of £500.
-Again, this was supposed to happen via an associated Just Giving page and for a few months it did, but in September 2017 there was no page for the donation to July’s charity of the month.
+Give Back Bingo, a Stride Gaming/Daub Alderney charity bingo site launched at the end of 2016, promised to give all profits to the charity of the month with a minimum donation of £500.
+Again, this was supposed to happen via an associated Just Giving page and for a few months it did, but after that they just showed the charity of the month on site.
+The charity component was dropped entirely when the site moved to different software in 2020.

 Many of the big bingo sites such as Gala Bingo, Mecca Bingo and 888Ladies run promotions from time to time in the course of which large sums (sometimes hundreds of thousands) are given to charity.
 It could be that by having an account there, and making sure you participate in the charity events, you’ll actually end up supporting charities to a greater extent than by playing at one of the overtly charity branded sites.
-You can find out about any current charity bingo events on our monthly promotions page.
+You can find out about any current charity bingo events on our monthly promotions page but sadly these days there are hardly any.

 A good example of this type of promotion was Foxy Bingo‘s October 2013 Pink Ribbon Jackpots.
 20% of all card sales for the series of £250 guaranteed jackpots games that ran several times a day throughout the month, were donated to Breast Cancer Campaign.
-Foxy ran a similar promotion for Breast Cancer Awareness month for many years but sadly – and unsurprisingly given the other ways in which this once great site has gone downhill – they seem to have stopped doing so now.
-A more recent and very generous charity initiative was the Hearts of Gold promotion which ran over several months during 2015 at Wink Bingo. £57,000 was raised from this series of charity games, for Cancer Research UK via the Peter Andre Fund.
+Foxy ran a similar promotion for Breast Cancer Awareness month for many years.
+A slightly more recent and very generous charity initiative was the Hearts of Gold promotion which ran over several months during 2015 at Wink Bingo. £57,000 was raised from this series of charity games, for Cancer Research UK via the Peter Andre Fund.

 Probably the biggest charitable contribution from any real money bingo site came from Mecca Bingo in the form of their regular Rank Cares charity games with 50% of the profits going to Carers Trust.
 The Rank Cares initiative (which ran at online and offline Grosvenor casinos and Mecca bingo halls as well as at the bingo site) raised around a million pounds a year for the charity over just two years and this makes the amount raised by most charity bingo sites look very small.